-ISU DPT PROGRAM
+ISU DPT Program

-Future Is Bright
+Our Future Is Bright

 The Doctor of Physical Therapy Program at Idaho State University is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE)

 The Doctor of Physical Therapy program uses Handshake to connect student and alumni job seekers to employers with open positions.
 With Handshake, employers are able to specifically indicate their interest in Idaho State University graduates.
 Employers and job seekers can log in using the links below.
 We hope this service promoted by ISU's Career Center helps you make a great connection.

 If you don't remember your BengalWorks username or password, please contact the ISU Helpdesk.